trsonfu/succinct-stats-extension/privacy-policy.md

 1. **Twitter/X Username**: We collect the Twitter/X username from the profile page you are viewing to fetch and display stats.

-2. **Stats Data**: We fetch and display stats data from the Succinct Stats API for the viewed Twitter/X profile.
+2. **Stats Data**: We fetch and display stats data from our self-hosted API for the viewed Twitter/X profile, including:
+   - Rank
+   - Username
+   - Referred By
+   - Number of Proofs
+   - Number of Cycles
+   - Number of Stars

 ## How We Use Your Data

-- The collected username is used solely to fetch stats data from the Succinct Stats API.
+- The collected username is used solely to fetch stats data from our self-hosted API.
 - The stats data is displayed within the extension interface.
 - We do not store any data locally or transmit it to any third-party services.
 - We do not track or collect any personal information beyond the Twitter/X username.